riscv/riscv-bitmanip/verilog/README.md

-This directory contains Verilog reference implementations of some of the instructions proposed in XBitmanip.
-See https://github.com/cliffordwolf/bextdep for reference implementations of BEXT/BDEP cores.
+This directory contains Verilog reference implementations of the instructions proposed in XBitmanip and XBitfield.

+The BEXT/BDEP cores are based on implementations from https://github.com/cliffordwolf/bextdep.